Sample Size Calculator

 Finite Population Correction (FPC)

-When the population size is finite, apply the FPC:
+When the population size (N) is small, apply the Finite Population Correction:

 Example